 Bench Seating and Design Aesthetics

-A key consideration in restaurant design interiors is the use of various levels with contract furniture to avoid utilitarian aesthetics of a canteen style interior where all the furniture is the same height.
+A key consideration in restaurant design interiors is the use of various heights with contract furniture.
+By doing so, it avoids the utilitarian aesthetics of a canteen style interior where all the furniture is the same height.
 Bench seating allows the designer to introduce these important height differentials.

 Creating an intimate ambience for guests to give an element of privacy is more important factor for certain styles of restaurants.
 High-backed banquette seating can provide this level of intimacy effectively, especially in in bars and restaurants so that your customers can have a private dinner or drink.